michelepagot/wezterm/docs/config/lua/window-events/open-uri.md

 The default action is to open the active URI in your browser, but if you register for this event you can co-opt the default behavior.

-For example, if you prefer to launch your preferred MUA in a new window in response to clicking on `mailto:` URLs, you could do something like:
+For example, if you prefer to launch your preferred Mail User Agent in a new window in response to clicking on `mailto:` URLs, you could do something like:

 ```lua
 local wezterm = require 'wezterm';